minimuutti/minimuutti.github.io/en/blog/_posts/2017-07-15-ice-cream-for-hot-summer-days.md

 * oats and white rice
 * cucumber, pumpkin and zucchini
 * celery
-* salads, kale and spinach
+* salads, cabbage and spinach
 * parsley
 * broccoli, cauliflower and brussels sprout
 * asparagus